What is methicillin-resistant Staphylococcus aureus (MRSA)?

 What are my chances of getting infected with MRSA?

 If you are healthy your chances of becoming sick with MRSA are low.
 Your doctor will likely consider MRSA if you have a typical SA infection like a boil or skin abscess.
 You may be at higher risk if you have had long-term, frequent, or intensive use of antibiotics.
 You may also be at higher risk if you have had intensive hospital care or surgery, particularly in hospitals where previous cases of MRSA have been reported.
-Injection drug users and people with long-term illnesses are also at higher risk.
+People who inject drugs and people with long-term illnesses are also at higher risk.

 How long does MRSA last?